pvnetto/opengl-sandbox/docs/opengl/Framebuffers.md

 # Framebuffers

-**Questions**

-- After fragment shader is executed, the result is written to a **color buffer**;
-- This buffer represents each pixel that will be shown on the screen, so it usually has the dimensions as the screen;
-	- For an application running on 1920x1080, the buffer should usually have 2,073,600 entries;
-- Each entry on the buffer contains information about its corresponding pixel;
-- You can have more than one color buffer at a time;
-- Color buffers are only one of the types of buffers we can associate to a pixel though, as there are also:
-	- Depth buffers;
-	- Stencil buffers;
-- A **framebuffer** is a structure that contains **a combination of one or more of these buffers**;

-**Window-system-provided vs. Application-provided**:

 ## Usage

-**Creating/Binding**:
-- **glCreateFramebuffers**: Creates framebuffer objects;
-- **glDeleteFramebuffers**: Deletes framebuffer objects;
-- **glBindFramebuffer**: Binds framebuffer to a target operation;
-	- **GL_READ_FRAMEBUFFER**: Read-only target.
-Reading will return values from framebuffer bound to this target;
-	- **GL_DRAW_FRAMEBUFFER**: Write-only target.
-Drawing will update values of framebuffer bound to this target;
-	- **GL_FRAMEBUFFER**: Read/write target.
-Both reading and drawing will happen on framebuffer bound to this target;

 - **glNamedFramebufferParameteri**: Sets parameters for framebuffer when it **doesn't have attachments**;
 	- Otherwise, parameters are determined by the attachments;
 	- **GL_FRAMEBUFFER_DEFAULT_WIDTH**: Framebuffer width;
 	- **GL_FRAMEBUFFER_DEFAULT_HEIGHT**: Framebuffer height;
 	- [And some more](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glFramebufferParameteri.xhtml).

-**Invalidating**:

 **Blitting**:
 - Blitting is the process of copying bits from one buffer to another;